jRydell/johanR-sluteprojekt-react/README.md

 # 📚 Bookster: A Web Service for Book Enthusiasts

-Bookster is a web service targeting book enthusiasts, where users can search for books and retrieve information from Open Library.
-Bookster allows users to keep track of read books, mark favorite books/authors and create book reviews.
+Bookster is a web service for book enthusiasts, where users can search for books and retrieve information from Open Library API.
+Bookster allows users to mark and save favorite books/authors, keep track of read books and create book reviews.